STUDENT HEALTH

 ULM Dental Hygiene Clinic

-The dental hygiene clinic is open to the public, including ULM students and faculty.
+The ULM Dental Hygiene Clinic is open to the public, including ULM students and faculty.
 Treatments provided are: x-rays, deposit removal and polishing, sealants, fluoride, nutritional assessment, and oral cancer screenings.
 The clinic is located in Caldwell Hall, and appointments can be made by calling (318) 342-1616.
 A minimal fee is charged.
 A dentist is available in each clinic to provide an examination and a referral if needed for further dental treatment.

 Senior Clinic Coordinator: Ms. Amanda Richardson, R.D.H., M.D.H.